Sixt/protoc/README.md

 In this case, wrapper clones the remote Git repo, fetches the requested revision, and replaces the remote URL with a path to the local file in the cache.
+Similarly, if remote Git repo is provided as an include path using `-I` or `--proto_path` flag - it gets substituted with a locally cached path.

+Default git implementation uses command line git tool.
+Wrapper also supports build constraint `gogit` that uses [go-git][go-git] library for git fetch and checkout.
+It is known to be slower than command-line git, but might be helpful if command-line git tool is unavailable.

-For cloning/pulling repositories wrapper uses [go-git][go-git] library.
-It supports authentication via `$HOME/.netrc` username/password, or SSH (using `$HOME/.ssh/id_rsa` keys).
+Wrapper supports authentication via `$HOME/.gitconfig`.
+It always uses https scheme for fetching, but one can specify `insteadOf` rule to use ssh for particular URLs.
+Go-git build variant is a bit different and supports authentication via `$HOME/.netrc` username/password, or SSH (using `$HOME/.ssh/id_rsa` keys).

 ## How to use it in Go